By Simha Rosenberg

 Follow the principle of being hard on the issues, but soft on the people.

-Another way to address untruthful narratives will be described in Post 3 in this series.
+Post 3 in this series will describe another way to address untruthful narratives.
 It outlines how marketing research techniques can be adapted to understand better audiences that are opposed to your nonprofit’s cause or the clients you serve.

 There is a big marketing payoff for cutting through false narratives: